ria-l/card-binder/README.md

 - last page of binder aligns to bottom instead of top
 - it's possible to "catch" the header row
 - multiple catches from pulls aren't registering
-- cardpool is wrong... way too short (showing only caught?)

 ## todo